-Trump trial as spectacle: Not like OJ, but a media frenzy all the same
+Trump trial as spectacle: Not like OJ’s, but a media frenzy all the same

 There have been no large-scale demonstrations or altercations outside the courthouse.
 Outbursts inside have also been limited.

-One reason it did not become the O.J. trial may be because New York law prevents cameras inside the courtroom.
+One reason it did not become the O.J.
+Simpson trial may be because New York law prevents cameras inside the courtroom.
 Former NFL star O.J.
 Simpson’s 1995 trial for the murder of his ex-wife Nicole Brown Simpson and her friend Ronald Goldman was carried live on TV, and generated historic levels of audience and media interest.
-By contrast, the cable news analysts parsing every new development in Mr. Trump’s legal proceedings had to do it based on second-hand reports from journalists in the room.
+By contrast, the cable news analysts parsing every new development in Mr. Trump’s legal proceedings have had to do it based on secondhand reports from journalists in the room.

 “Without the cameras in the courtroom, the trial averted some of the spectacle and theatrics of a televised trial like the O.J.
 Simpson case,” says Roy Gutterman, director of Syracuse University’s Tully Center for Free Speech, in an email.

-Note: Editor's note: As closing arguments in the trial occurred, two paragraphs in the story were updated to reflect that.